 The 43-year-old mother of 2, Nhlanhla Prudence Mphahlele, was strangled to death by her husband in her home in Parkrand, Boksburg on November 17.
-The husband, Mzwandile Mphahlele, was later arrested and charged with her murder – he allegedly claimed that Mphahlele drowned in a bathtub.
-He was granted R10 000 (± $600) bail.
+The husband, Mzwandile Mphahlele, was later arrested and charged with her murder – he allegedly claimed that Mphahlele drowned in a bathtub and was granted R10 000 (± $600) bail.

 Jesse Hess (19)

 Jesse Hess, a University of the Western Cape theology student, and her grandfather, Chris Lategan, were found murdered at their Parow, Cape Town flat on 30 August.
-She was found naked on her bed, and it is believed they were both strangled.
-Almost two months after her murder, the family revealed that Hess’s cousin had been arrested in Struisbaai near Hermanus in connection with the case.
-His case is still before the courts, and he is yet to be convicted.
+She was found naked on her bed, and it’s believed they were both strangled.
+Almost two months after her murder, the family revealed that Hess’s cousin was arrested in Struisbaai near Hermanus in connection with the case.
+His case is still before the courts.
+He is yet to be convicted.

 It’s impossible to press the “like” button on this post.
 We, too, have a horrific pattern of violence against women and death by persons known to them.
 Seeing these women collated together brings it all home.